wubis/Anomaly-Detection-Brownian-Motion/README.md

 # Brownian Motion Anomaly Detection

-This project uses unsupervised machine learning to detect and visualize anomalies in simulated Brownian motion trajectories.
+This project uses unsupervised machine learning (Isolation Forest) to detect and visualize anomalies in simulated Brownian motion trajectories.
 Anomalies are introduced as noise bursts in selected particles' paths.
-The pipeline applies feature engineering, Isolation Forest for anomaly detection, and animated visualization of trajectory data with local anomaly highlights.
+The pipeline applies feature engineering, ensemble decision trees for anomaly detection, and animated visualization of trajectory data with local anomaly highlights.

 ## Example of Brownian Motion
 ![Anomaly Detection Animation](brownian_motion_sample.png)